Oxymorphone (By mouth)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung or breathing problems (such as asthma or COPD), low blood pressure, Addison disease, an enlarged prostate, gallbladder problems, pancreas problems, trouble urinating, or stomach or digestion problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung or breathing problems (such as COPD), low blood pressure, Addison disease, an enlarged prostate, gallbladder problems, pancreas problems, trouble urinating, or stomach or digestion problems.
 Also tell your doctor if you have a history of depression, severe scoliosis, head injury, brain tumor, seizures, or drug or alcohol abuse.

 - This medicine may cause the following problems:

 - High risk of overdose, which can lead to death